Jusophos/CVResponsiveButton/README.md

 ## License ##

-The code is licensed under MIT.
+The code is licensed under the MIT License.

 ## Copyright ##

-Writte by Richard Jung <r.jung@jungit.com>.
+Written by Richard Jung <r.jung@jungit.com>.

 ## Example ##